Reynaldo Hahn: Orchestral and concertante

 Among the best known of Hahn's orchestral works is the suite Le Bal de Béatrice d'Este (1905), for a small ensemble of wind instruments, harps, piano and percussion.
 Evoking a 15th-century Italian court entertainment it displays Hahn's abilities as a pasticheur.
 Grove describes it as a divertissement, and a later work by Hahn is specifically so labelled, the Divertissement pour une fête de nuit, for wind instruments (including saxophone), piano, string quartet and orchestra (1931).

 Hahn wrote two concertos for soloist and conventional orchestral forces.
 The Violin Concerto (1928) is the larger-scale of the two.
 The opening movement, marked "Décidé", is richly scored, moving between strongly rhythmical and lyrical passages.
 The central movement, "Chant d'amour", subtitled "Souvenir de Tunis" evokes the heat and languor of North Africa.
 In 2002 a Gramophone reviewer wrote that it "hovers between dance and delirium".
 The finale opens gently, before accelerating into a lively concluding dance.
 Reviewing the first performance, Paul Bertrand wrote in Le Ménestrel, "This Concerto is, in fact, from a purely musical point of view, a miracle of taste, of delicacy, and it is at the same time marvellously suited to highlighting all the qualities of the performer and to earning him the greatest success".
 The Piano Concerto (1931) is a lighter-weight piece; the second movement lasts less than three minutes.
 The concerto is described in The Penguin Guide to Recorded Classical Music as "a charming work" with an opening theme that has "an English flavour, easily lyrical" leading to variations "full of sharp, sparkling contrasts … although no deep emotions are touched this is a delightful piece".

 For the theatre, Hahn composed incidental music for more than 20 productions between 1890 and 1939, employing a variety of forces, from mezzo-soprano and children's chorus or soloists and two pianos to full orchestra.
 Playwrights ranged from Daudet and Hugo to Racine, and Miguel Zamacois.
 In 1934 he wrote scores for a film adaptation of La Dame aux Camélias and Léonce Perret's Sapho.
 As well as the 1912 Diaghilev ballet Le Dieu bleu, he supplied original ballet or other dance scores for five other theatrical productions between 1892 and 1939.
+Despite the evocations of Hinduism in the plot of Le Dieu bleu, Hahn did not seek to include orientalist elements and retained his typical salon style music.